thewhitetulip/build-app-with-python-antitextbook/01-intro-to-python.md

 ## Installation

 If you are on Windows, please go to https://python.org and download the latest .exe file of Python3.
-For Android, please download TermUX (https://termux.com/help.html).
+For Android, please download Termux (https://termux.com/help.html).
 If you are on Mac (brew install python3), if you are on Linux, depending on your distro (apt-get install python3 or yum install python3)

 Enough theory.